-- You are expected to do all homework for practice even though homework will not generally be collected and graded. - Quizzes will be based closely on homework to motivate students to do the homework and to assess understanding based on the homework. - Do the homework with the goal of understanding so that you will be able to do similar problems on quizzes & exams.
-Sometimes you need to struggle though a problem until the concept becomes clear keep trying! - If you have trouble with a concept or skill, come to the instructor's office hours or use the free tutoring available in the Tutorial Center in room S43 to get help. - The instructor will answer homework questions in class to the extent that time permits.
+How your MyMathLab portion of your grade is determined: MyMathLab counts the number of correct answers in an assignment and reports the number and percent answered correctly.
+For inclusion in the grade calculation, each assignment is converted to a grade scale of 0 10 points, using the percentage of correct answers.
+Example: Suppose an assignment has 25 responses.
+The student correctly answers 20 out of 25, which is 80%.
+The assignment is worth 10 points, and the student earns 80% of 10 points, which is 8 points. - Quizzes are based closely on homework to motivate students to do the homework and to assess understanding - Do homework with the goal of understanding so that you will be able to do similar problems on quizzes and exams it is not enough to just earn the points without mastering the material.
+Sometimes you need to struggle though a problem until the concept becomes clear keep trying! - Get help on homework if you need it: If you have trouble with a concept or skill, come to the instructor's office hours or use the free tutoring available in the Tutorial Center in room S43 to get help.
+Try a similar problem and use repeated attempts that you are permitted.
+Use online resources such as videos and hints if they are available within MyMathLab. - The instructor will answer homework questions in class to the extent that time permits.

-QUIZZES: 5 quizzes; 20 points each; best 4 quizzes are counted; total 80 points
+QUIZZES: 5 quizzes - 25 points each - best 4 quizzes are counted - total 100 points:

-Based closely on homework and classwork.
-Prepare for quizzes by doing homework and paying attention in class.
+Based closely on homework, worksheets, and classwork.
+Prepare for quizzes by doing homework and worksheets and paying attention in class.
+Quizzes provide a way for students to assess understanding before an exam and for the instructor to assess students' understanding and identify areas of difficulty.
+Quizzes provide feedback before and in between exams and help motivate students to pace work on a timely basis instead of cramming before exams.

-- Quizzes provide a way for students to assess understanding before an exam and provide a way for the instructor to assess students' understanding and identify areas of difficulty.
-Quizzes help motivate students to pace work on a timely basis instead of cramming before exams. - Grading depends on clarity of work, interpretations, accuracy and completeness of graphs, and explanations as well as numerical answers. - IF YOU ARE ABSENT FOR A QUIZ: No Make-Up Quizzes No exceptions!!
+- Grading depends on clarity of work, interpretations, accuracy and completeness of graphs, and explanations as well as numerical answers.
+Note that the student learning outcomes refer to correct use of notation, interpretation, communication, as well as mastering techniques for getting correct numerical answers. - IF YOU ARE ABSENT FOR A QUIZ: No Make-Up Quizzes No exceptions!!

 If you are absent for a quiz for ANY reason, you earn a quiz grade of 0.
 One quiz grade of 0 for absence can be dropped as your lowest grade.
-However, try to avoid quiz absences as dropping a grade of 0 will mean you can not drop some other low quiz grade.
+However, try to avoid quiz absences as dropping a quiz grade of 0 for absence will mean you can not drop some other low quiz grade.

-MIDTERM EXAMS: 4 exams; 80 points each; Bring calculator
+MIDTERM EXAMS: 4 exams; 4 @ 80 points each - Bring calculator to all exams